 Knowing which are the best lenders to refinance and consolidate student loans is important if you have student debt.
 This article provides an in-depth review of the best lenders available and interviews the CEOs of our top choices.

-The amount of student loan debt in the U.S. reached $1.31 trillion at the end of 2016, according to the Federal Reserve’s Quarterly Report on Household Debt and Credit.
-11% of that debt is over 90 days delinquent or in default.
+The amount of student loan debt in the U.S. reached $1.4 trillion at the end of 2017 (source).
+According to the Federal Reserve’s Quarterly Report on Household Debt and Credit, 11% of that debt is over 90 days delinquent or in default.